ULL-ESIT-PL-1819/p0-t0-esprima-logging-Alien-97/README.md

 ## About

-This repository contains code samples from my talk [Parsing, Compiling, and Static Metaprogramming][talk] at JSConfEU 2013.
+This repository contains code samples from the talk [Parsing, Compiling, and Static Metaprogramming][talk] at JSConfEU 2013.
 You can find [slides for the talk on Speaker Deck](https://speakerdeck.com/pdubroy/parsing-compiling-and-static-metaprogramming).

+[talk]: http://2013.jsconf.eu/speakers/patrick-dubroy-parsing-compiling-and-static-metaprogramming.html

+## Master the Art of the AST and Take Control of Your JS

 See also the video [Master the Art of the AST and Take Control of Your JS][ast].

-[talk]: http://2013.jsconf.eu/speakers/patrick-dubroy-parsing-compiling-and-static-metaprogramming.html
+* <a href="https://astexplorer.net/" target="_blank">astexplorer.net demo</a>

 [ast]: https://youtu.be/C06MohLG_3s

 ### Esprima Examples